Ulick de Burgh, 1st Marquess of Clanricarde: Political and diplomatic career

 In 1825, at the age of 24, Clanricarde was created Marquess of Clanricarde in the Peerage of Ireland, a revival of the title which had become extinct on his uncle's death in 1797.
 The following year he was made Baron Somerhill, of Somerhill in the County of Kent, in the Peerage of the United Kingdom, which entitled him to a seat in the House of Lords.
 In January 1826 the Earl of Liverpool appointed him as Joint Under-Secretary of State for Foreign Affairs (alongside Lord Howard de Walden), a post he held until August of the same year.
 He was sworn of the Privy Council in December 1830.

 Between 1838 and 1840, Lord Clanricarde served as British Ambassador to Russia.
 In 1846, he was appointed Postmaster General, with a seat in the cabinet, by Lord John Russell, an office he retained until the government fell in 1852.
-He held his last ministerial post when he was briefly Lord Keeper of the Privy Seal under Lord Palmerston for a few weeks in February 1858.
+He held his last ministerial post when he was briefly Lord Privy Seal under Lord Palmerston for a few weeks in February 1858.
 Apart from his political career, he was also Lord-Lieutenant of County Galway between 1831 and 1874, Colonel of the Galway Militia from 1831 and Vice-Admiral of Connaught from 1841 until 1847.
 In 1831, he was made a Knight of the Order of St Patrick.
 He served as president of the Royal Institute of the Architects of Ireland from 1844 to 1863.